bengrunfeld/study-notes/cheesemaking/1_cheese_science.md

 Starter bacteria are grouped by several methods.

 The most common is their ability to grow at certain temperatures.
-Another is their ability to break lactose down into one or more varieties of lactic acid.
+Another is their ability to break `lactose` down into one or more varieties of `lactic acid`.

-Those that can break lactose into more than one by-product are further divided by their ability to metabolize another milk component - `citrate` - at the same time into desirable by-products.
+Those that can break `lactose` into more than one by-product are further divided by their ability to metabolize another milk component - `citrate` - at the same time into desirable by-products.

 #### Phage - The Bane of Cheesemakers